Asymmetries of Service: Interdependence and Synchronicity: Discussion and Conclusion

-Finally, to close on a methodological note, let us remark that Theorem~\ref{equivThm}'s equivalence of Definitions~\ref{hcDef} and~\ref{pfcDef} may well hold independent interest for Hawkes process modeling and analysis.
+\textbf{Possible directions in stochastic modeling methodology:} Finally, to close on a methodological note, let us remark that Theorem~\ref{equivThm}'s equivalence of Definitions~\ref{hcDef} and~\ref{pfcDef} may well hold independent interest for Hawkes process modeling and analysis.
 It may be possible to generalize this parking-function-based cluster to construct alternate definitions of more general Hawkes models.
-For example, the \citetm{hawkes1974cluster} decomposition does extend to Hawkes processes with higher dimensions of self- and mutual-excitement, and such an equivalence result could be of use in analyzing many-sided generalizations of the interaction model, which may be used to model teamwork.
-We do, in fact, prove an equivalence result beyond what is stated here in the main body of the paper; in the appendix, we establish an alternate definition for marked Hawkes clusters, which requires a generalization from uniformly random parking functions to a weighted distribution over Dyck paths.
+For example, the \citet{hawkes1974cluster} decomposition does extend to Hawkes processes with higher dimensions of self- and mutual-excitement, and such an equivalence result could be of use in analyzing many-sided generalizations of the interaction model.
+We do, in fact, prove an equivalence result beyond what is stated here in the main body of the paper; in Appendix~\ref{markedSec}, we establish an alternate definition for marked Hawkes clusters, which requires a generalization from uniformly random parking functions to a weighted distribution over Dyck paths.
 This supports our analysis of $\bar \tau^\mathsf{1}$ and $\bar \tau^\mathsf{2}$ in the study of the spectrum of interdependence.
+As briefly discussed in Remark~\ref{agreeRemark}, we have also shown in Appendix~\ref{agreeSec} that the parking functions used in this temporal decomposition are provably distinct at the sample path level from those identified by \citet{daw2023conditional} through compensator-based transformations.
 We look forward to trying to advance this decomposition methodology for a broader family of history-driven stochastic models in future research.